 - come with a heftier price tag than diamonds of other shapes

-Round diamonds have been cut for decades, and despite technological advancements evening the playing field between them and other shapes, they remain massively popular & are considered classic.
-After round diamonds, princess, oval and cushion-shaped diamonds are the most popular.
+Round diamonds have been cut for decades, and despite technological advancements evening the playing field between it and other shapes, they remain massively popular & are considered classic.
+After round diamonds, princess, oval and cushion shaped diamonds are the most popular.

 The Different Shapes of Fantasy Diamonds

-Remember: Cushion diamonds have such a diamond shape and will often have a wide girdle which diminishes their overall surface area.
+Remember: Cushion diamonds will often have a wide girdle which diminishes their overall surface area.

 Remember: Tear-drop diamonds tend to be more expensive than other fantasy diamonds because they require precision cutting to appear symmetrical.